swihart/Biowulf-R-with-valgrind-instrumentation-2/README.md

   * [Lumley's 2005 note](https://developer.r-project.org/valgrind-internal.html)

-These notes are personal.
+These notes below are minimal, stream-of-consciousness, and semi-personal.
 They may not generalize to you.
-I've benefited greatly from others posting online how they tried to tackle things.
-This is my contribution, with no guarantees!
+I've benefited greatly from others posting online how they tried to tackle things, without trying to make it a catch-all tutorial.
+This is my contribution in this vein, with no guarantees!

 ---